-Water expands as it is frozen, and so trapped water, when it expands, can damage the tap

-/ valve /pump or pipe it is trapped within.
+Water expands as it is frozen, and so trapped water, when it expands, can damage the tap / valve /pump or pipe it is trapped within.
 For this reason, (in addition to reasons of hygiene), the water system should be fully drained when not in use, particularly in colder weather.

-- Use the control panel above the entrance door, to open both the fresh tank and water waste tank drain valves.
-Ensure that waste water drains into a designated waste water collection area, either directly or by collecting the water in a container for later disposal.
-For further detail see the Swift Command section of this handbook. - Open the drain valve (yellow handle) next to water heater, and leave open. - Fully open all the taps and shower mixer, move mixer position to the middle, and leave all taps in the open position. - Unscrew the shower head and shower hose, shake out remaining water and allow water to drain.
+- Open both the fresh tank and waste water tank drain valves (via the control panel above the entrance door, the switches in the China Locker or by the manual valve under the skirt (Edge)) or remove the bung in the bottom of the fresh tank (Edge). - Open the drain valve (yellow handle) next to water heater, and leave open.
+See section 7.2. - Fully open all the taps and shower mixer, move mixer position to the middle, and leave all taps in the open position. - Unscrew the shower head and shower hose, shake out remaining water and allow water to drain.
 It is advised to leave the shower head and hose disconnected. - Run pump for a short time, until all water is expelled. - After a short while the majority of water will have left the plumbing system.
 At this point however it is still important to ensure that the pump itself is 'dry'.
 During this part of the winterisation, a suitable absorbent cloth or container should be used to catch a small amount of spilled water that will result.